Hot Composting for Beginners: First Month Tips & Expectations - HOTBIN Composting

 The simple science: the hotter the heap, the faster you make compost.
 HOTBIN works best when you balance food, moisture, airflow and a steady feeding routine.

 A common first-time expectation is that you can simply throw everything in as it comes and the bin will do the rest.
+In reality, like any compost bin, HOTBIN still needs a few basic conditions to work well, the difference is that when those conditions are right, you can compost faster and more efficiently.

 How long does a HOTBIN composter take to heat up?